-1) Defined Project Purpose
+2) Defined Project Purpose

-Submit a concise statement of the water issue and investigation question, as related to current and anticipated growth in agriculture, industrial, housing and/or commercial activity (MCA 85-2-525).
-Identify permit applications for the development of water rights and the timing of adjudication, if it relates to the project question, in the project purpose statement.
+Submit a concise statement of the water issue and investigation question.
 Typically, the length of the project purpose statement with the succinct investigation question should be no more than one paragraph.
+Bullet points are appropriate.

-2) Study area
+3) Study area